 How It Started

 Long before Kristinit was worn by celebrities and carried nationwide at stores like Anthropologie, Kristina LOVED clothing and there was never any question that her destiny would involve fashion.
 As a 3 year old, she loved drawing, enjoyed dressing up with her mom’s silk scarves, and loved creating fashion shows with her Barbies.

 On the weekends, when other kids were outside playing in the dirt, Kristina immersed herself in old movies, watching Marlene Dietrich or Lana Turner slink across the screen, heroines of their own story, elevated to untouchable heights of confidence and glamour, due in large part to the costumes they wore.
 This was the stuff of dreams.
 Kristina was discovering her calling.

-As a Fulbright Finalist, Kristina studied art and theater at UCSC, fashion design and costume history at London’s renowned Wimbledon School of Art; honing her skills in New York, she worked extensively in theater, ballet, and opera.
-She earned an MFA in Costume Design at UCLA.
+As a Fulbright Finalist, Kristina studied art and theater at UCSC, fashion design and costume history at London’s renowned Wimbledon School of Art, and earned her MFA in Costume Design at UCLA.
+Kristina honed her skills in New York and London working extensively in theater, ballet, and opera.

 From years of bringing to life characters through costumes, Kristina’s true artistic pleasure emerged in creating beautiful one-of-a-kind garments out of reclaimed and antique fabrics.

 Kristina was driven by a desire to capture the confidence, magic, and feminine power she witnessed years ago watching Marlene, Marilyn, and Audrey flourish on screen.